pidg3/FEND-P5-EdinburghMap/README.md

 2. To allow the user to save a list of 'favourite places' that will persist over time (currently via localStorage only).
 3. To give me a bit of practice in RESTful API calls, Google maps and learning new JS frameworks.

-Current status (as at 10 March 16):
+## Instructions to run/edit the application locally

-* About 90% of the way there.
+* Clone the repository as usual
-* Have a hosting solution in place (although exact URL TBC) and have written some basic PHP to obscure the secret keys for Yelp and Twitter.
-* Needs a bit of refactoring and general tidying up.

-## If forking/cloning

-* You need to set up two new php files in the PHP folder: twitter-keys.php and yelp-keys.php.
-API keys need to be added in order for the OAuth call to work.
-The format is described in the respective main PHP files.
+* Make sure PHP installed and set up local host in the root directory: php -S localhost:8000
+* Secret keys for Yelp and Twitter are not included in the repo to make the application secure.
+These will need to be added using your own application keys.
+Two new files need to be added the dist/php folder: yelp-keys.php and twitter-keys.php.
+These are simply containers for the API keys: the exact format required is described in yelp.php and twitter.php respectively.
+* Gulpfile contains required modules. 'gulp build' is used to clear dist directory and rebuild from src directory.

 ## MV* strategy